 5. Shawarma

-Shawarma is such a popular street food that you’ve probably tried it before.
+Shawarma is such a popular street food that you’ve probably tried it before, it’s one of those meat dishes that you’ll find in many countries.

 Originally, it comes from the famous Greek gyros, but of course, the Egyptians put their twist on it.